-The Clinical Medical Genetics residency offers comprehensive training in patient examinations, diagnosis, decision-making, therapeutics and counseling required to provide care for patients with genetic or possible genetic diseases.
-The ongoing, direct patient contact offers you the opportunity to care for children and adults, including prenatal care, with a wide variety of clinical disorders, including those of single gene, chromosomal, mitochondrial, multifactorial and teratogenic etiology.
+The Clinical Medical Genetics residency offers comprehensive training in patient examinations, diagnosis, decision-making, therapeutics, and counseling required to provide care for patients with genetic or possible genetic diseases.
+The ongoing, direct patient contact offers you the opportunity to care for children and adults, including prenatal care, with a wide variety of clinical disorders, including those of monogenic, chromosomal, mitochondrial, multifactorial, and teratogenic etiology.

-As a medical genetics resident at Mayo Clinic, you will have ongoing interaction with board-certified genetic staff: counselors, clinical geneticists and laboratory directors.
-Nutritionists are part of the team approach for management of patients with metabolic diseases, and residents are expected to be present with the dietitian visits for their patients, until they become familiar with the daily management of the diet.
-Nurses, social workers, physical therapists, occupational therapists, audiologists, psychologists and other allied health professionals often are involved with the care of our patients; you will be expected to initiate these contacts when appropriate.
+As a medical genetics resident at Mayo Clinic, you will have ongoing interaction with board-certified genetic staff: counselors, clinical geneticists, nurses, and laboratory directors.
+Nutritionists are part of the team approach for the management of patients with metabolic diseases, and residents are expected to be present with the dietitian visits for their patients until they become familiar with the daily management of the diet.
+Nurses, social workers, physical therapists, occupational therapists, audiologists, psychologists, and other allied health professionals often are involved with the care of our patients; you will be expected to initiate these contacts when appropriate.

 This residency also includes training in genetic counseling, including non-directive options for gene testing and prenatal diagnosis.

-The optional third year of study provides additional training that enables you to become certified in clinical cytogenetics, biochemical genetics or molecular genetics, accredited by the American Board of Medical Genetics and Genomics.
+The optional third year of study provides additional training that enables you to become certified in clinical genetics, biochemical genetics, or laboratory genetics and genomics, accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 This option is contingent on the availability of the training slots.